 New Guinea Singing Dogs are a naturally healthy wild canid with no known history of medical or genetic diseases.
 In recent years, though, NGSDs have presented with a medical issues, some becoming more frequent and sadly, a few unexpected deaths.

 New Health Survey for NGSD owners.
 Please take a few moments to fill this survey out and help expand our knowledge of the health status of our beloved Singers.
 Click on the button below.
-Thank you!!

 Health Issues in Captive New Guinea Singing Dogs

 When my now departed female singer, Luna, had her first of a few attacks of pancreatitis, it was an unknown in NGSDs.
 As an RN I was familiar with the condition and its severity, but had no idea how Luna, as a NGSD, would manage.
 This was over 10 years ago and sadly, since then, more singers have suffered with this terrible illness.